 David Ronis has sustained a rich and diverse career as a director, teacher, singer, actor, and administrator for over 25 years.

-- For the 2014-15 academic year, David Ronis has been appointed Visiting Professor, Director of Opera at University of Wisconsin-Madison.
-During this year, he will be on leave from the Aaron Copland School of Music, Queens College, City University of New York, where he has been the Director of the award winning Queens College Opera Studio and from Hofstra University, where he teaches voice.
+- For the 2015-16 academic year, David Ronis has been re-appointed Visiting Assistant Professor, Director of Opera at University of Wisconsin-Madison.
+He will continue his leave from the Aaron Copland School of Music, Queens College, City University of New York, where he has been the Director of the award winning Queens College Opera Studio and from Hofstra University, where he has taught voice and diction.

-- His productions of Monteverdi’s L’Orfeo (2009) and Argento’s Postcard From Morocco (2011) won first and third prizes, respectively, in their categories of the National Opera Association’s Opera Production Competition.
+- His productions of Dialogues of the Carmelites (2014), Argento’s Postcard From Morocco (2011), and Monteverdi’s L’Orfeo (2009) were prize winners in the National Opera Association’s Opera Production Competition.

-- He is the Co-founder and Co-director of the Baroque Opera Workshop at Queens College, which recently celebrated it’s fourth successful season.
-He is also a faculty member at La Lingua della Lirica in Novafeltria, Italy, the Westchester Summer Vocal Institute, and the Maryland Summer Center for the Arts.
+- He is the Co-founder and Co-director of the Baroque Opera Workshop at Queens College, which recently celebrated it’s sixth successful season.
+He has also been a faculty member at La Lingua della Lirica in Novafeltria, Italy, the Westchester Summer Vocal Institute, and the Maryland Summer Center for the Arts.

 - A frequent master classes and workshop presenter, David also coaches singers on acting and audition skills.